Middlesex Centre offers services related to animal care and control.

 The Province of Ontario has established a toll-free number, 1-833-9-ANIMAL (264625) for people to report concerns about animal distress or abuse.
 This call centre is available 24 hours a day, seven days a week.

-Note that a full review of the animal control by-law is planned for 2020 to reflect changes in provincial legislation and to make locally-relevant changes as directed by council.
+Note that a full review of the animal control by-law is planned to reflect changes in provincial legislation and to make locally-relevant changes as directed by council.